-- 2. As Odiham Common is a Site if Special Scientific Nature (SSI), Natural England require the Council to prepare a Management Plan to show that the SSSI is reaching "Favourable Condition" and is meeting its legal duty as a Section 28 (g) Authority.
-(See section 14 for more detail) - 3.
-A previous site management plan was developed in 2010 as a 10-year plan with the objective to restore the common to "Favourable Condition" from its previous level of "Unfavourable Condition".
-The management plan ended in 2020 having achieved "Favourable Condition" but due to the Covid pandemic, the new plan was not started until now. - 4.
-In preparing a new Plan a consultation process was carried out with 11 key stakeholders.
-The draft plan was supported by the majority of the group.
-However, the plan has been subject to a petition and comments from the some residents.
-These responses have been considered along with the other stakeholder responses who are listed and responded within Appendix 2. - 5.
-The Council has signed an agreement with Natural England (NE) for a 10-year delivery funded plan (which forms the basis of the draft Management Plan).
-Any amendments to the plan that effects the agreement will need to get consent from Natural England.
+- 3. As Odiham Common is a Site if Special Scientific Nature (SSSI), Natural England require Hart District Council to produce a Management Plan to show it is reaching "Favourable Condition" and is meeting its legal duty as a Section 28 (g) Authority.
+(See section 14 for more detail). - 4.
+A previous site management plan was developed in 2010 as a 10-year plan with the objective to restore the common to "Favourable Condition" from its current level of "Unfavourable Condition".
+As there was a high level of restoration required, Consultative Committee was set up with Key Stakeholders to - 1.
+Obtain perspective about what they value about the Common - 2.
+Examine the range of management options and - 3.
+Select the most appropriate options for delivery

+The management plan ended in 2020 having achieved "Favourable Condition" but due to the Covid Pandemic, the new plan was not started until now.

+5. A consultation process was carried out with key stakeholders and the draft plan was largely supported by the majority of the group.
+Subsequently, the plan has been subject to a petition and comments from the neighbouring residents.
+This has been considered with the other stakeholder responses within Appendix 2.
+A list of the consultees is held in Appendix 2 and section 2.9.1 of the proposed Management Plan.